 - Aspartate aminotransferase (AST/SGOT) - AST is a liver enzyme that is useful in helping to diagnose liver diseases.

 - Bilirubin, Total - This test measure direct and indirect levels of bilirubin for a total bilirubin value.
-In cases of excess bilirubin, an obstruction, or an inflamed liver, the liver cannot process the bilirubin in the body because.
+In cases of an obstruction or inflamed liver, the liver cannot eliminate excess bilirubin.
 When the body has too much bilirubin, your skin and the whites of your eyes will start to yellow causing a condition called jaundice.

 - Bilirubin, Direct - Bilirubin is made in the body when old red blood cells are broken down.
 Bilirubin attached to sugar is called “direct” or “conjugated” bilirubin.